 To refer to this web file, please use "bermuda-online.org/Bermudadutyfree.htm" as your Subject.

-There was a time when tourists to Bermuda delighted in the bargains they found on Front St. returning back to the USA, Canada, etc. with cashmere sweaters, Liberty scarves, Harris tweeds, perfumes along with china, glassware, cameras and jewellery.
+There was a time - but no more - when tourists to Bermuda delighted in the bargains they found on Front St. returning back to the USA, Canada, etc. with cashmere sweaters, Liberty scarves, Harris tweeds, perfumes along with china, glassware, cameras and jewellery.
 Bermuda advertised itself as a place where goods were cheaper than in the USA and elsewhere and, as a further incentive to shop in Bermuda, there was no sales tax.
-What has now changed to put the shoe on the other foot?
-When Bermudians do go abroad just what do they bring back with their meager customs duty-free allowances that has the potential to harm local firms?
+There still is none, but most goods available in Bermuda are now appreciably more expensive than those bought in USA, Canada and UK.
+As merely one example of this, consider a pair of shoes retailing in the USA for $59, but costing $112.94 in Bermuda, with the additional $53.94 once all the additional costs — customs duty, shipping according to weight, insurance and fuel surcharge and local mark-up — are factored in.

 Entitled to a per-person duty-free exemption for newly purchased goods up to the value of $800 if the goods accompany them when they arrive back in the U.S.